-The range improvement project is complete.
-(YAYYYY!!)
-The range is now open for members and their guests to use.
+The range is open for members and their guests to use, although the road is not plowed in the winter, so shooters may have to walk in.
 The shooting structure is complete, has been insulated (for sound abatement), and wired for surveillance.
-The new monitoring system is in place with four video cameras keeping an eye on everything.

-Four rifle benches have been constructed and will be marked for which lanes should be used by each position.
+Four rifle benches are available and are marked for which lanes should be used by each position.
 This is primarily an effort to avoid punching needless holes in a downrange target stand inadvertently while aiming at a closer target.
 There are three benches which can access the 100 yard targets (Lanes 1,2 and 4), two benches that can access either 50 or 100 yard targets (Lanes 1 and 2), and two benches that can access 25 yard targets.

-Pistols have their own area to the right side of the building.
-There is a standing rail/shelf for your ammo, etc. Also, the Lane 4 bench can also be used for pistols.
+Pistols have their own area to the right.
+There is a standing rail/shelf for your ammo, etc. and the rear wall boasts a shelf for storage.
+Also, the Lane 4 bench can also be used for pistol shooting to the short berm, if desired.

 Please refrain from too much moving and rearranging of the target stands.
 Also, PLEASE, PLEASE pick up your spent casings and remove used targets.
 Brass can go in the white bucket, but all trash should be taken away when you leave.
 Thanks for your assistance in keeping the range clean.